The Slim Shady LP

 The Slim Shady LP is the second studio album by American rapper Eminem.
 It was released through Aftermath Entertainment, WEB Entertainment, and Interscope Records on February 23, 1999.
 Recorded in Ferndale, Michigan, following Eminem's recruitment by Dr. Dre and Jimmy Iovine, the album features production from Eminem himself, alongside Dr. Dre and the Bass Brothers.
-Featuring West Coast hip-hop, G-funk, and horrorcore musical styles, the majority of The Slim Shady LPs lyrical content was written from the perspective of Eminem's alter ego, named Slim Shady.
+Featuring hip-hop and horrorcore musical styles, the majority of The Slim Shady LPs lyrical content was written from the perspective of Eminem's alter ego, named Slim Shady.

 Slim Shady was introduced on his Slim Shady EP (1997) and concluded on his studio album The Death of Slim Shady (Coup de Grâce) (2024).
 The album contains cartoonish depictions of violence and heavy use of profanity, which Eminem described as horror film–esque, solely for entertainment value.
 Although many of the lyrics on the album are considered to be satirical, Eminem also discusses his frustrations of living in poverty.
-"My Name Is" was released as the album's first single and became Eminem's first entry on the US Billboard Hot 100.
+"My Name Is" was released as the album's second single and became Eminem's first entry on the US Billboard Hot 100.

-Upon its release, The Slim Shady LP debuted at number 2 on the US Billboard 200, falling short of the number 1 spot to TLC's FanMail.
-However, the album topped the Top R&B/Hip-Hop Albums chart.
-It was mostly acclaimed by critics, with praise directed at Eminem for his unique and fresh lyrical style, dark humor lyrics, and unusual personality.
+Commercially, The Slim Shady LP charted within the top 10 in Belgium, Canada, the United Kingdom, and the United States as well as the top 20 in Austria and the Netherlands.
+The album was largely acclaimed by critics, with praise directed at Eminem for his unique and fresh lyrical style, dark humor lyrics, and unusual personality.
 The album garnered Eminem his first awards of his career, including Best Rap Album and Best Rap Solo Performance (for "My Name Is") at the 2000 Grammy Awards.
 Eminem was also nominated for the Brit Award for International Male Solo Artist.

-By the end of the following year, The Slim Shady LP was already certified quadruple platinum by the Recording Industry Association of America (RIAA); it was certified 5× platinum by the RIAA in 2022.
-While The Slim Shady LPs success turned Eminem from an underground rapper into a high-profile celebrity, he became a highly controversial figure due to his lyrical content, which some perceived to be misogynistic and a negative influence on American youth.
+The Slim Shady LP has received multi-platinum certifications within Australia, Canada, New Zealand, the United Kingdom, and the United States.
+While its success turned Eminem from an underground rapper into a high-profile celebrity, he became a highly controversial figure due to his lyrical content, which some perceived to be misogynistic and a negative influence on American youth.
 Despite this, the album is often mentioned in lists of the greatest albums of all time.